 X vs. State of Uttarakhand and Ors., 2019 (Uttarakhand High Court)

-In this case the petitioner claimed that she had identified herself as female, and undergone gender reassignment surgery and therefore should be treated as a female.
+In this case, the petitioner claimed that she had identified herself as female, and undergone gender reassignment surgery and therefore should be treated as a female.
 She was not recognized as female by the State.
 While the Court primarily relied upon the judgment of the Supreme Court in NALSA v.
 Union of India, it also referred to the judgment in Puttaswamy.
 Specifically, the judgment refers to the finding in Puttaswamy that the right to privacy is not necessarily limited to any one provision in the chapter on fundamental rights, but rather intersecting rights.
-The intersection of Article 15 with Article 21 locates a constitutional right to privacy as an expression of individual autonomy, dignity and identity.
+The intersection of Article 15 with Article 21 locates a constitutional right to privacy as an expression of individual autonomy, dignity, and identity.
 The Court also referred to the Supreme Court’s judgment in Navtej Singh Johar v.
 Union of India, and on the basis of all three judgments, upheld the right of the petitioner to be recognized as a female.

-(This judgment may need to be re-examined in light of the The Transgender Persons (Protection of Rights) Bill, 2019.)
+(This judgment may need to be re-examined in light of The Transgender Persons (Protection of Rights) Bill, 2019.)

 Indian Hotel and Restaurant Association (AHAR) and Ors. vs. The State of Maharashtra and Ors., 2019 (Supreme Court)

-This case dealt with the validity of the Maharashtra Prohibition of Obscene Dance in Hotels, Restaurant and Bar Rooms and Protection of Dignity of Women (Working therein) Act, 2016.
-The Supreme Court held that the applications for grant of licence should be considered more objectively and with open mind so that there is no complete ban on staging dance performances at designated places prescribed in the Act.
+This case dealt with the validity of the Maharashtra Prohibition of Obscene Dance in Hotels, Restaurant, and Bar Rooms and Protection of Dignity of Women (Working therein) Act, 2016.
+The Supreme Court held that the applications for grant of a license should be considered more objectively and with an open mind so that there is no complete ban on staging dance performances at designated places prescribed in the Act.
 Several of the conditions under the Act were challenged, including one that required the installation of CCTV cameras in the rooms where dances were to be performed.
 Here, the Court relied on Puttaswamy (and the discussion on unpopular privacy laws) to set aside the condition requiring such installation of CCTV cameras.